L-Citrulline Benefits, Foods, Supplements, Side Effects and FAQs

 The information in our articles is NOT intended to replace a one-on-one relationship with a qualified health care professional and is not intended as medical advice.

-Citrulline: The Amino Acid that Benefits Blood Flow & Performance (+ Foods & Dosage Info)
+Citrulline: Amino Acid that Benefits Blood Flow & Performance (+ Foods & Dosage Info)

 Citrulline is an amino acid often used to improve overall health and ramp up your fitness routine.
-Although it’s not considered an essential amino acid, it is still incredibly important to health and boasts a wide array of health benefits.
+Although it’s not considered an essential amino acid, it is still incredibly important to health, and there is a wide array of L-citrulline benefits.

-Getting in your fix of foods rich in this key compound can help support better blood flow, enhance oxygen uptake, promote muscle growth and more.
+Getting in your fix of foods rich in this key compound can help support better blood flow, enhance oxygen uptake and promote muscle growth, among other potential L-citrulline benefits.

-So what is citrulline malate, and how can it impact your health?
-Keep reading for everything you need to know about this important amino acid, plus some simple ways to quickly boost your intake.
+So what is L-citrulline, and how can it impact your health?
+Keep reading for everything you need to know about this important amino acid, including the top L-citrulline benefits, plus some simple ways to quickly boost your intake.

 Citrulline is a type of amino acid that has been associated with a long list of health benefits.
 It was first discovered in 1914 when it was isolated from watermelon, but it wasn’t actually identified until the year 1930.